4 Common Causes Of Food Aversions During Pregnancy

 1. Can food aversions predict gender?

 Food cravings and aversions during pregnancy are not related to the gender of the baby.
 Gender can only be predicted through ultrasound imaging by a skilled sonographer (10).
-Instead, cravings may indicate what your body requires.
+Instead, food cravings during pregnancy may indicate what your body requires.
 For example, a woman wanting to chew ice can have a low-iron level.

 2. Are food aversions more common with baby boys?